Umuzi-org/tech-department/content/topics/android/image-assets/_index.md

 # Important Note

+The size and quantity of the image assets directly affects the size of the apk file.

 When adding image assets to the drawable folder, the names of the images are not allowed to contain `capital letters` or `spaces` between the words.

 Example: Adding the following files will provide the following results

+# Allowed image name examples

+cars.jpg
+toyota_corolla.png

+# Not-allowed image names

-Cars.png	//Error
+Cars.png
-Toyotal Corolla.png	//Error
+Toyotal Corolla.png
-Cars!.jpg	//Error
+Cars!.jpg
-cars.jpg	//Pass
-toyota_corolla.png	//Pass